Apply for fundingPrint guide

 We are a social enterprise/ CIC (community interest company)/ company.
 Are we eligible for funding?

 The Foundation funds work that is legally charitable, but this can be carried out by social enterprises, community interest companies, and companies limited by guarantee.
 We are highly unlikely to fund CICs limited by shares or companies limited by shares.

-We would need to see a copy of your constitution to check that there is sufficient public benefit and protection against private benefit (such as what happens if there are any surpluses or if the organisation closes down).
-In constitutions we look out for:
+In the case of non-registered charities, we need to see a copy of the constitution to check that there is sufficient public benefit and protection against private gain.
+Furthermore, we will review the constitutions of non-registered charities for evidence that:

-- A minimum of three directors, the majority of whom should not be paid employees
+- There is a minimum of three directors, the majority of whom should not be paid employees

-- The salaries and benefits of employees must be approved by a majority of non-executive Directors
+- The salaries and benefits of employees are approved by a majority of non-executive Directors

 We work across more than one of your sectors, which funding priority should I choose?

 We welcome applications which cross more than one of our sectors and your application will be assessed with that in mind.
 To help us track and report on applications and grants however, we would like you to choose one (the most appropriate) sector and specific funding priority for your proposed work.